UCL/MPHY0026/doc/references.rst

 Extras
 ^^^^^^

-The above papers all assume isotropic, independent fiducial localisation error.
-There is a body of work looking at error propagation in cased where this is not valid.

 ..
 [Batchelor2000] P. Batchelor, J.M.
 Fitzpatrick, **"A study of the anisotropically weighted procrustes problem [optical image-guided surgery application]"**, https://doi.org/10.1109/MMBIA.2000.852380

 ..
 [Wiles2008] Wiles AD, Likholyot A, Frantz DD, Peters TM., **"A statistical model for point-based target registration error with anisotropic fiducial localizer error"**, https://doi.org/10.1109/TMI.2007.908124